Relativistic location algorithm in curved spacetime: Code test and benchmarks

 \subsection{Test description}

-The tests of the $\mathtt{squirrel.jl}$ code are performed in a manner similar to the comparison tests in Sec. \ref{sec:MetricsKS} of the $\mathtt{cereal.jl}$ code with Kerr-Schild geodesics.
+The tests of the \textsc{squirrel.jl} code are performed in a manner similar to the comparison tests in Sec. \ref{sec:MetricsKS} of the \textsc{cereal.jl} code with Kerr-Schild geodesics.
 In particular, we generated a set of $10^5$ target points $X_{\rm tar}$ on the WGS-84 reference ellipsoid and initial data for a spray of $N \geq 5$ null geodesics from each of the target points (with the exception of the benchmark tests, which include $N=4$ emission points).
-We consider up to $6$ emission points in our tests since GNSS satellite constellations are typically designed with the requirement that six satellites are in view at any given time \cite{Kaplan2017,Parkinson1996}.
-We then integrate each geodesic to a radial coordinate value of $\sim 26.5 \times 10^3 {\rm km}$, the endpoints of which are then used as inputs for the locator functions in the $\mathtt{squirrel.jl}$ code.
-The output of the $\mathtt{squirrel.jl}$ code is then compared with the target points $X_{\rm tar}$.
+We consider up to six emission points in our tests since GNSS satellite constellations are typically designed with the requirement that six satellites are in view at any given time \cite{Kaplan2017,Parkinson1996}.
+We then integrate each geodesic to a radial coordinate value of $\sim 26.5 \times 10^3 {\rm km}$, the endpoints of which are then used as inputs for the locator functions in the \textsc{squirrel.jl} code.
+The output of the \textsc{squirrel.jl} code is then compared with the target points $X_{\rm tar}$.

-The effective geometry is described by the Gordon metric \eqref{GordonMetric} with the effective index of refraction given by Eqs. \eqref{EffectiveIndexofRefraction}, \eqref{IndexRefractionForm}, \eqref{IndexofRefractionIonospherePhase} and \eqref{IndexofRefractionIonosphere}.
+The effective geometry is described by the Gordon metric \eqref{GordonMetric} with the effective index of refraction given by Eqs. \eqref{EffectiveIndexofRefraction}, \eqref{IndexRefractionForm}, \eqref{IndexofRefractionIonospherePhase}, and \eqref{IndexofRefractionIonosphere}.
 For the ``background'' spacetime geometry, we use the weak field metric \eqref{WeakFieldMetric}, which incorporates gravitational effects.